 - The French Connection (75 min)

-Episode 1 – Rebel Without a House – On the Season 7 premiere, the kings of New York Real Estate are back, with a few minor changes.
-Ryan shaved off his husky man-beard, Steve ditches the long hair for a more clean cut look, and Fredrik is is new daddy.
+Episode 1 – Rebel Without a House – On the Season 7 premiere of Million Dollar Listing New York, the kings of New York Real Estate are back, with a few minor changes.
+Ryan shaved off his husky man-beard, Steve ditches the long hair for a more clean-cut look, and Fredrik is a new daddy.

 Next, we catch up with Steve Gold, who’s in even better shape and has a new hairstyle.
 When asked how the ladies like his hair, Steve responds, “I think the girls like the hair long and the ladies like it short.”
 Good answer Steve.
 Steve also has a new team to support his business, which is known as The Gold Group.
 Having more support allows him to provide better support to his clients and be in more places at once.
 Last year, he managed to pull in close to $250 million in listings.
 Steve agrees with Ryan that the current market is soft because there is a lot of inventory.

 Next, Fredrik has a listing appointment in Tribeca, coincidentally in the same building.
 However, his appointment is in regard to the penthouse.
 He plans to preview the apartment before showing it to Rebel.
-He meets with the agent, Adam and does a walk through.
-The apartment is 3,471 square feet, 3 bedrooms, 3.5 bath, open concept, high-end kitchen and more.
-In the interview segment, Fredrik reveal his love and attraction to marble, coining the term “marblesexual”.
+He meets with the agent, Adam and does a walkthrough.
+The apartment is 3,471 square feet, 3 bedrooms, 3.5 baths, open concept, high-end kitchen and more.
+In the interview segment, Fredrik reveals his love and attraction to marble, coining the term “marblesexual”.
 The unit also includes an exceptional 1,100 square foot outdoor private terrace.
 As the two sit down to discuss price, the agent reveals they plan to ask $17.5 million for the apartment.
-Before Fredrik can disagree, the agent throws him a curve ball by saying that he sees himself as the next rising agent on Fredrik’s team.
+Before Fredrik can disagree, the agent throws him a curveball by saying that he sees himself as the next rising agent on Fredrik’s team.
 He offers the option for the two to work together to sell the penthouse together.
 They agree to sell it together with a $16.5 million price tag, and a potential commission of $495,000.